OutSystems/docs-product/src/getting-started/create-mobile.md

 ![Test Your Mobile App](images/create-mobile-18.png)

-To test the application on your mobile device see [Preview Your Mobile App in the Device Using OutSystems Now](../deliver-mobile/preview-your-mobile-app-in-the-device-using-outsystems-now.md).
+To try out the app on your mobile device see [Distribute as a progressive web app (PWA)](../deliver-mobile/distribute-pwa/intro.md).